hashicorp-forge/nomad-bench/tools/nomad-metrics/README.md

 ```

 ### Running
-The `nomad-metrics` binary can be triggered without any additional configuration when testing
-against a local Nomad dev agent.
+The `nomad-metrics` binary has help output available which details all the commands and flags
+available.
 ```
-./nomad-metrics
+./nomad-metrics -h
 ```

-This example demonstrates use of commonly used flags.
+#### `telemtry collect` Example
+The `telemetry collect` command scrapes the configuration Nomad agents metric API endpoint and
+writes this data locally.
 ```
-./nomad-metrics \
+./nomad-metrics telemetry collect \
   -nomad-address=https://192.168.1.110:4646 \
   -nomad-address=https://192.168.1.111:4646 \
   -nomad-address=https://192.168.1.112:4646 \